matthewpolanco/CS566_TermProject/README.md

 Week 5: Dynamic Programming

-Application: Commute Optimizer: 4)	Maximize the number of activities that can be accomplished in a given time frame
+Application: Calender Maximizer: 4)	Maximize the number of activities that can be accomplished in a given time frame

+Week 6: Greedy

+Application: Luggage Minimizer: 5)	Minimize number of bags/luggage needed to pack all items with respective weights without going over capacity